 Putting your plans in writing can rid future generations of potential doubt or confusion regarding your wishes.
 Your heirs are the ones who will truly be carrying out your generational wealth plan after you are gone.

 Make sure you specifically identify how the money should be used, how it is accessed and how it is replenished.
 With proper planning, it’s possible that your money could be used to invest in higher education, starting a business, or other things that will help your family grow their wealth for decades to come.

 Create a Support System

 If you think you’re ready to start creating a generational wealth plan, remember to have a clear vision and share that vision with your family members.
 Put these wishes into legal documents, too.
-Your trusted financial planning professional can help you begin the retirement planning process, speak to your family members and answer any questions you may have.
+A trusted financial planning professional can help you begin the retirement planning process, speak to your family members, and answer any questions you may have.